I'm willing to bet that one of your top two fears as a landlord is ending up with a tenant who doesn't pay the rent.

-Why I always take out RGI
+Why take out RGI?

 2: It enforces discipline.
-Because the RGI will only be approved if the tenant passes a strict referencing procedure, there's no temptation to take a risk – I can only accept a tenant if they pass referencing.
+Because the RGI will only be approved if the tenant passes a strict referencing procedure, there's no temptation to take a risk – you can only accept a tenant if they pass referencing.
 For example, on one occasion recently I had a tenant fail referencing because of a CCJ from several years ago.
 Normally I'd have to make a judgement call about whether I should accept them, but because I wanted the RGI I had to insist on them getting a guarantor in order for them to pass referencing.

-3: It reduces the size of the contingency fund I need to keep.
+3: It reduces the size of the contingency fund you need to keep.
 For example, say a tenant stops paying rent one month into a 12-month tenancy.
 Without insurance, it could easily take six months (plus legal fees) to get rid of them – during which time you’d still need to keep paying your mortgage and all other costs.
 With insurance, you’re only out of pocket for a couple of months until the insurance kicks in.
 As a result, a far smaller “emergency fund” covers even the most serious problems a landlord can face.